curioustechizen/android-ago/README.md

 The library has been tested on API 11 and above.
 However, theoretically, it works on API 3 and above since all it uses is [DateUtils#getRelativeTimeSpanString](http://developer.android.com/reference/android/text/format/DateUtils.html#getRelativeTimeSpanString(long, long, long, int)).

-The minSdkVersion has been set to 8, however do not expect support from me for API version < 11.
+The minSdkVersion has been set to 8 however, do not expect support from me for API version < 11.

 # Usage with Data Binding